gioui-plugins/gio-plugins/share/README.md

 ### Operations:

-Operations must be added with `gtx.Execute` method.
+Operations must be added with `gioplugins.Execute(gtx, {*})` method.
 The operation will be executed at the end of the frame.

 - `gioshare.TextCmd`:
   - Shares text using the native share dialog.